deislabs/containerd-wasm-shims/README.md

 If you are curious, [here is the Slight shim source code](./containerd-shim-slight-v1).

 ### Wasm Workers Server (wws) shim
 The `wws` shim is powered by the [Wasm Workers Server](https://github.com/vmware-labs/wasm-workers-server) engine.
 Wasm Workers Server is an open-source project to develop and run serverless applications on top of WebAssembly.
 It's based on the "workers" concept from the browser, where you have functions that receives a request, processes it, and provides response.
-It supports multiple languages, so you can develop your workers using Rust, JavaScript, Python, Ruby and more in the future.
+It supports multiple languages, so you can develop your workers with Rust, JavaScript, Python, Ruby and more in the future.

 If you are curious, [here is the Wasm Workers Server shim source code](./containerd-shim-wws-v1).